 Unfortunately, publication of the speech gave some Buddhists the impression that the vajra romance teachings were really, you know, like, Californian, you know?
 Psychotherapeutic and New-Age-y and superficial—some kind of feel-good nonsense that had nothing to do with Buddhism.
 That was an easy mistake to make.
 The talk used the language of its audience.
 It presented only the most obvious parts of the teaching, due to psychotherapists’ unfamiliarity with Buddhism, and the short time available.
 No more-complete presentation was written for the web, because it always seemed that the full book was about to be ready.

 Entering the Heart of the Sun & Moon was drastically delayed for two reasons.
-One was an almost comic series of logistical obstacles to Aro publications.
-Those are past now; this is the second new Aro book this year, and I expect at least one more.
+One was an almost comic series of logistical obstacles encountered by Aro Books, the publisher.
+Those are past now; this is the second new book this year, and I expect at least one more.
 Practical hassles cannot account for a 13-year delay, however.

 For most of that time, the authors pondered how, and whether, to make the teachings public.
 There were several difficulties and dangers.